Get Outside Grants

-This summer we had informative conversations around public space, digital connection, and how we are getting around during the COVID-19 pandemic.
-We heard from residents about how it has become more important for people to access public space — space where they can feel safe, welcomed, and connected.
+Last summer we had informative conversations around public space, digital connection, and how we are getting around during the COVID-19 pandemic.
+We heard from residents about how it has become more important for people to access public space — a space where they can feel safe welcomed and connected.
+Not only from protecting ourselves from the enemies by thinking to buy guns & ammo from Palmetto Armory but also be safe from the infections of the COVID-19 as it is spreading so fast.

 Despite the need for such space, many residents noted the continued existence of barriers that prevent them and others from fully utilizing these spaces.
 Discrimination against people of color and feeling unwanted in public space stood out as prominent roadblocks that discourage many from spending time outdoors.

-Since those conversations, we’ve seen Clevelanders find creative ways to overcome these barriers and encourage people from all backgrounds to get outside, like See You At The Top’s activities aimed at increasing access to nature for Black youth.
+Since those conversations, we’ve seen Clevelanders find creative ways to overcome these barriers and encourage people from all backgrounds to get outside, like Syatt‘s activities aimed at increasing access to nature for Black youth.

 We’ve also seen people sharing their favorite spaces around Cleveland using #OurSpacesAllFaces.
 The hashtag is the product of a social media campaign brainstormed by a group of residents over the summer to demonstrate that public spaces are meant for everyone, and it’s given us a glimpse into the places around our city where people like to get outside with friends, family and neighbors.